Demi-urge/menace_sandbox/docs/sandbox_self_improvement_configuration.md

 ## Required dependencies
 - Run `./setup_env.sh` or install packages from `requirements.txt` to provide core Python libraries.
 - The self-improvement engine requires optional helpers.
-Missing modules such as `sandbox_runner` or `quick_fix_engine` raise a runtime error, so ensure they are available before enabling related features.
+Missing modules such as `sandbox_runner.orphan_integration` or `quick_fix_engine` raise a runtime error, so ensure they are available before enabling related features.
 - Some sandbox features rely on external binaries like `ffmpeg` and `tesseract`.
   Verify they are on your `PATH` after installing the Python environment.